Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/PAULINE-EPISTLES/ROMANS.md

+Romans

+\id ROM

+\ide UTF-8

+\h Romans

+\mt The Epistle of Paul the Apostle to the Romans

 \c 1

 \p

-\v 1 Paul, a slave of Jesus Christ, called to be an apostle, separated unto the victory proclamation of God,
+\v 1 Paul, a servant of Jesus Christ, called to be an apostle, separated unto the victory proclamation of God,

 \v 2 (Which he had promised afore by his prophets in the holy scriptures,)